nsierra-/Barebone/README.md

 # Barebone
-A really simple PHP7 Framework to build web applications.
+A really simple framework to build web applications using the classic toolchain Apache >= 2.2, Mysql >= 5.5 and PHP7.
 (Work in progress).

 # Features